-Resident aliens, or people who live in the US but are not citizens, pay estate and gift taxes in the same manner as US residents for tax purposes or citizens.
-But nonresident aliens must adhere to a different set of rules for estate and gift tax.
-Many nonresident non-US citizens might even find it surprising that they are subject to US gift and estate tax laws.
+Resident aliens, or people who live in the US but are not citizens, pay estate and gift taxes like US residents for tax purposes or citizens.
+But nonresident aliens must adhere to a different set of estate and gift tax rules.
+Nonresident non-US citizens might even find it surprising that they are subject to US gift and estate tax laws.

 Nonresident aliens have a $60,000 tax exclusion on their estates (this amount is not fixed for inflation), much lower than the $11 million for US resident aliens and US citizens for tax purposes.
-This exclusion is only for property situated in the United States and there is no credit for foreign estate taxes.
-Gift taxes, for nonresident aliens, have the same annual exclusion of $15,000 as US residents for tax purposes.
-The marital deduction for gift taxes applies only spouses that are US citizens, but there is a $155,000 gift tax exclusion for non-US citizen spouses.
+This exclusion is only for property in the United States, and there is no credit for foreign estate taxes.
+Gift taxes for nonresident aliens have the same annual exclusion of $15,000 as US residents for tax purposes.
+The marital deduction for gift taxes applies only to spouses that are US citizens, but there is a $155,000 gift tax exclusion for non-US citizen spouses.
 To make things more complicated, many countries have estate tax treaties that may apply to the estate and gift tax context exclusively.

-The Form 3520, Annual Return to Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts is mainly used in the context of reporting foreign trusts as required under Internal Revenue Code (I.R.C.) § 6048.
-U.S. taxpayers are required to file this form if they:
+The Form 3520, Annual Return to Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts, is mainly used to report foreign trusts as required under Internal Revenue Code (I.R.C.) § 6048.
+U.S. taxpayers are required to file this form if they:>

-- were the executors of a U.S. decedent’s estate if the decedent made a transfer to a foreign trust by reason of death, the decedent was treated as the owner of any part of a foreign trust immediately prior to death, or the estate includes any assets of a foreign trust;
+- were the executors of a U.S. decedent’s estate if the decedent made a transfer to a foreign trust because of death, the decedent was treated as the owner of any part of a foreign trust immediately before death, or the estate includes any assets of a foreign trust

-- received a distribution from a foreign trust during the tax year; or
+- received a distribution from a foreign trust during the tax year

 The Form 3520 is also quirky in that it has special requirements for how and where to file it.
-Like many information returns it is due on the date that the taxpayer’s income tax return is due but it is not filed with the income tax return.
-Instead, it is filed separately with the IRS Service Center in Ogden, Utah.
-For more information, check out the Instructions for Form 3520, “When and Where to File” or see the Internal Revenue Manual (IRM) section 188.8.131.52.1(3).
-Many attorneys and CPAs get this wrong and attach the Form 3520 to a taxpayer’s Form 1040 income tax return.
+Like many information returns, it is due on the date the taxpayer’s income tax return is due but not filed with the income tax return.
+Instead, it is filed separately with the I.R.S.
+Service Center in Ogden, Utah.
+For more information, check out the Instructions for Form 3520, “When and Where to File,” or see the Internal Revenue Manual (I.R.M.) section 220.127.116.11.1(3).
+Many attorneys and C.P.A.s get this wrong and attach Form 3520 to a taxpayer’s Form 1040 income tax return.
 A Form 3520 is filed once a year for all reportable gifts (and bequests) within the calendar year with respect to each U.S. person.
 And in the case of a Form 3520 filed with respect to a U.S. decedent, Form 3520 is due on the date that Form 706, United States Estate (and Generation-Skipping) Tax Return, is due, including extensions, or would be due if the estate were required to file a return.